open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | Spartan II / IV   |  6  |  7" |  2+ |  2+ |  6  |  4  | Officer, Shields     | 44     |
 | Spartan III       |  5  |  7" |  2+ |  3+ |  5  |  3  | Active Camo, Officer | 35     |

+#### Configuration

 A Spartan unit consists of 1 Spartan II, III, or IV.

+#### Equipment

 A Spartan is equipped with an MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and Melee Strike (6).
 A Spartan may replace its MA5 Assault Rifle with any of the following:

 - M6 Pistol
 - M90 Shotgun